Antonio Gibson Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Season Stats

-- Gibson has picked up a team-best 712 rushing yards (64.7 per game) with five touchdowns.
+- Gibson has taken 183 carries for a team-leading 712 rushing yards (64.7 per game) and scored five touchdowns.

-- The Football Team have called a pass in 53.2% of their plays from scrimmage this year while running the ball 46.8% of the time.
+- The Football Team have thrown the football in 53.2% of their plays from scrimmage this year while staying on the ground 46.8% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Raiders.